 Each type of lot has its pros and cons, and some lots lend themselves better to particular features than others.
 These are things to keep in mind early on if you want your dream home to have huge windows that frame a breathtaking vista or a basement garage with an entrance on the side of the house.
 Here are the most popular types of lots you will encounter in your search:

 A flat green patch of lawn is the default image when it comes to home design.
-As charming as a nice even carpet of green grass looks (and don’t get us wrong because a nice patch of grass is beautiful), a flat lot doesn’t always equal a perfect piece of land.
+As charming as a nice even carpet of green grass looks (and don’t get us wrong, because a nice patch of grass is beautiful), a flat lot doesn’t always equal a perfect piece of land.
 There are problems that may come with that simple, smooth surface.
 If your dream home wish list includes a basement, be ready to install a system – even a sump-pump system – to curb potential flooding.
 Even with the best drainage systems, there is still the potential for water damage if you’re home is sitting at the lowest point in the neighborhood and a sump pump fails.

 Just as it would suggest, a view building lot has a vista to showcase.
 The design plans for these building lots hopefully include a grand window or outdoor area to enjoy the view.
 The location will depend on the view you want.
 Some people are into the urban views and shining city lights, while others want to drink their coffee with a view of the great outdoors.
-Both views can be stunning, but urban land is much more expensive and is in much shorter supply.
+Both views can be stunning, but urban land is much more expensive and is in a much shorter supply.
 The ideal home building lots with amazing views often lie outside of urban areas in beautifully underdeveloped lands … for now.
 Think ahead and find out if there are any development projects planned.
 You don’t want to risk swapping a view of fiery autumn leaves for a Walmart parking lot.

 A corner lot is just as it sounds.
 It’s a piece of property that lies on the corner of two intersecting streets, giving two sides of the home a “front.”
 Homes with side-entry garages are ideal for a corner lot.
 Corner lots allow easier access to the rear of your home, as well as the option for two separate entrances to the home.
 For this reason, they can draw a premium over standard lots, though this varies depending on other factors such as size, location, and use of the lot.